Document sets – the hidden gem of SharePoint

 What is a Document Set?

 Document Set is a special Content Type.
-In the past, I have written few blog posts on content types and how to use them.
+In the past, I have written a few blog posts on content types and how to use them.
 Check out this post to learn more about what the Content Type is this one about how to use them with documents and document libraries.

 To explain in basic terms, Document Set is a folder with metadata.
 And I am not joking when I say it is a folder.
-As I will later demonstrate, when you create a document set in SharePoint, behind the scenes you actually create a regular “yellow” folder.
+As I will later demonstrate, when you create a document set in SharePoint, behind the scenes you create a regular “yellow” folder.
 Except, this folder can have metadata assigned to it.
 And the documents you put inside of that folder can also have metadata assigned to them.
 Awesome!